ManishSahu53/3DReconstruction/README.md

 a logging folder will be created inside current directory, this will keep the logs of this function.

+**Results**
+Result of *exif.py* will be *exif.json* file.
+It contains information about position, time of capture, width, height etc of the image.

 3. **extract_feature.py**

 Extract features function is used to extract features from images.
 There are 3